 Local Flavor: Right along the California 1 highway and in the middle of Southern California wine country, Santa Baraba hits the sweetest of spots on the map.
 While you're not surfing, be sure to check out all the beautiful historic missions and explore the charming town of Montecito.

 Similar Vibes: San Diego and Santa Cruz, California

 Local Flavor: This tiny resort community is beyond picturesque.
 Right on Little Traverse Bay on Lake Michigan, it's quaint yet lively, charming yet casual—everything you could want from a lakeside town.

 Where to Stay: The Inn at Bay Harbor or a local rental home

 Miami Beach, Florida

 The Beach Destination: Miami Beach, Florida

 Local Flavor: Tropical locale meets urban adventure in Miami's South Beach area.
-From world-class shopping to beachside lounging, colorful art deco architecture, authentic Cuban cuisine, and bustling art scene, there's no shortage of excitement and beauty in this Sunshine State locale.
+World-class shopping, beachside lounging, colorful art deco architecture, authentic Cuban cuisine, and bustling art scene—there's no shortage of excitement and beauty in this Sunshine State locale.

 Where to Stay: The Faeana or Freehand